VeryHappy2/PostCreator/README.md

 1. To open the cmd
 2. Command: npm install -g @angular/cli
 # Step 4 (Build the angular app)
-1. To open cmd
+1. To open the cmd
 2. Select path ./PostCreator/Web/post-web
 3. To type command "npm run build"
 # Step 5 (to start docker)
-1. To open cmd
+1. To open the cmd
 2. Select path of the project "PostCreator"
 3. docker-compose up